Last updated April 20, 2020

 In the specific case of COVID-19 coronavirus, there is currently no formal evidence that the virus is transmissible to pets under natural conditions.

-The samples taken from the asymptomatic Hong Kong dog are weakly positive and are a priori indicative of a simple carrying of the virus, by close contact with its owner, just like the virus can be found on surfaces that have been contaminated by the patient's hands.
+The samples taken from the asymptomatic Hong Kong dog are weakly positive and are a priori revealing of a simple carrying of the virus, by close contact with its owner, just like the virus can be found on surfaces that have been contaminated by the patient's hands.
 The dog is not sick, the virus does not develop there.

 In the context of the COVID-19 pandemic, the precaution of washing your hands regularly after touching a pet is recommended, to guard against E-coli or salmonella contamination, especially in raw-fed animals, which are much more common than the risk of becoming infected with COVID-19.